 Cryptocurrency has become increasingly mainstream in recent years, and all aspects of it are now covered daily in detail by the vast majority of media outlets.
 However, one group of users that has come to rely heavily on cryptocurrency technology – not only as an investment opportunity but also because of narrowing options for conducting financial activity – are neo-Nazi and white supremacist groups, many of which are involved in criminal activities in the U.S. and worldwide.
-However, their reliance on and widespread use of cryptocurrency have attracted little or no attention from authorities or the banking industry.
+Yet their reliance on and widespread use of cryptocurrency have attracted little or no attention from authorities or the banking industry.

 Recent Examples Of Neo-Nazi And White Supremacist Use Of Cryptocurrency